 According to the Food and Drug Administration (FDA), CGMs are designated as either adjunctive or non-adjunctive.
 Adjunctive CGMs require patients to concurrently use a blood glucose monitor to verify glucose levels prior to making diabetic treatment decisions.
 Non-adjunctive CGMs do not need additional confirmatory testing in order to make treatment decisions.
-These CGMs are considered to be therapeutic as these devices would primarily and customarily be used to serve a medical purpose under the Centers for Medicare and Medicare Services' (CMS) definition for a durable medical equipment.
+Non-adjunctive CGMs are considered to be therapeutic as they would primarily and customarily be used to serve a medical purpose under the Centers for Medicare and Medicare Services' (CMS) definition for a durable medical equipment.
 Therapeutic CGMs have been approved to replace blood glucose monitors for making diabetic treatment decisions.
-For the purpose of our medical necessity guideline, we will provide guidance for and refer to non-adjunctive or therapeutic CGMs only.
+Continuous Glucose Monitoring Medical Necessity Guideline provides guidance for non- adjunctive (i.e., therapeutic) CGMs only.

-DEFINITIONS/ACRONYMS:
+DEFINITIONS: